erysimumcap/pfas-pbpk-estimator/README.md

 DOI: 10.1016/j.envint.2023.107974

-The Supplemental Information for this article contained an incorrect link and the authors intend to submit a small revision to correct the path.
+The Supplemental Information for this article contained an incorrect link and the authors intend to submit a revision to correct the path.

-Please see materials at:
+Please see model code at:
 https://github.com/abtassociates/pfas-pbpk-estimator